ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 None of those people cared to check if Yílíng Lǎozǔ really gave birth to a son who would usurp the position of the head of the sect.

-Since he had survived and crawled out of the burial mound and become the master of the demonic power, therefore, he could also change into a woman and give HánGuāng-Jūn a bunch of children.
+Since he had survived in the burial mound and crawled out of it, then become the master of the demonic power, therefore, he could also change into a woman and give HánGuāng-Jūn a bunch of children.

-Jīn Líng asked, “Why is it that as long as you are involved, no matter how implausible the rumour is, people will believe it?”
+Jīn Líng asked, “Why is it that people believe rumours about you, no matter how implausible they sound?”

 Wèi WúXiàn thought for a moment, then replied, “That’s because in their eyes I’m not a living person.”

 Perplexed, Jīn Líng asked, “What do you mean by that?”

-Wèi WúXiàn put both hands on the back of his head and lay on the grass with his legs crossed.
+Wèi WúXiàn put both hands on the back of his head, lay on the grass and crossed his legs.

 The sunlight was showering on him, making his face glow in a way that seemed illusory.

-He slowly replied, “I am a symbol.
-A symbol of a devil.
+He slowly replied, “I am a symbol to them; the symbol of a devil.
 They don’t care about how I look or what I have achieved.
 However, they can’t live without using me as a topic of their gossip.

-“After their tattles, they go back to their business, and none of them cares about me as a person.”
+“After tattling on me, they go back to their own business, and none of them truly cares about me as a person.”

 For those people, gossiping about Yílíng Lǎozǔ was part of their entertainment and recreation.